 With a class size of 60, the AU/UGA Medical Partnership students can work closely and easily access both basic and clinical science faculty.
 Working in small groups of four to eight students for the majority of class time helps foster teamwork.
 First- and second-year students study basic and clinical science in a hybrid curriculum that makes extensive use of small group learning, supplemented by large group interactive sessions.
-Previous departmentbased courses such as biochemistry, physiology and microbiology are integrated and presented in the context of clinical problems to encourage a more logical sequence of learning and to highlight the clinical relevance of the basic sciences.
+Previous department-based courses such as biochemistry, physiology and microbiology are integrated and presented in the context of clinical cases to encourage a more logical sequence of learning and to highlight the clinical relevance of the basic sciences.
+Clinical skills and other Patient Centered Learning curricular threads are woven together each week with the rest of the curriculum to form one integrated course.
 This helps students learn in a context that more directly applies to how they will care for patients.
-Topics included in the Essentials of Clinical Medicine course are woven throughout the first two years, integrating with other weekly activities.

 Medical Partnership students have access to both AU and UGA resources and are able to utilize all study facilities available at the UGA Tate Center and Miller Learning Center.